 As I saw my Instagram Stories fill up with pictures of friends and acquaintances who were boarding the first flights out of the country, I couldn’t help but reflect on how safe it was to do so, really.
 Granted, they were all wearing masks and gloves (and some even went so far as to put on plastic face shields), but what about the rest of their body which remained exposed to the many dangers of travelling in the age of a global pandemic?
 Was there any way to stay safe, look stylish and feel comfortable?

-My search led me to Marta Scarampi – a luxury Italian label, which, like many of it’s counterparts, found itself at the epicentre of the pandemic in Europe.
+My search led me to Marta Scarampi.
+It is a luxury Italian label, which, like many of it’s counterparts, found itself at the epicentre of the pandemic in Europe.
 While they initially pivoted to manufacturing masks and gowns, co-founders and sisters Marta and Lucia found themselves in a fix when the time came for Lucia to fly back to New York from Italy.
 Could she make the journey wearing something that was stylish, comfortable and most importantly, kept her safe?
-They found their answer in their newest launch: the Deco Travel jumpsuit that comes rendered in silk and in a classic colour palette of navy blue, beige and black.
+They found their answer in their newest launch: the Deco Travel jumpsuit.
+It comes rendered in silk and in a classic colour palette of navy blue, beige and black.
 It also features an attached mask, hood and full-length sleeves and pants as well as an elastic waist that keeps you comfortable.
 Catch our interview with co-founder Lucia Scarampi below as she speaks to us all things fashion, business and innovating in the new normal:

 Tell us a bit about you and Marta.
 Where did you grow up?
 Did you study fashion?
 How did you decide to work together?